fauu/Kamite/README.md

   <dt><a href="https://sr.ht/~emersion/grim/">grim</a></dt>
   <dd>Used for taking screenshots for OCR.</dd>
   <dt><a href="https://git.sr.ht/%7Ebrocellous/wlrctl">wlrctl</a></dt>
-  <dd>(Optional) Used to trigger a mouse click for OCR Auto Block Instant
+  <dd>(Optional) Necessary to trigger a mouse click for OCR Auto Block Instant
   mode.</dd>
 </dl>